pankaj219/Servelet/README.md

 //override all method of servlet interface
 }
 This is an example of server side program
-Since class of these program implement serverlet interface that 's why these program are also know as servelt servlet interface has following 5 method
+Since class of these programs implement serverlet interface that's why these programs are also know as the servlet servlet interface has the following 5 method ............................................................

-1) public void init (serveltConfig config) :: will be called by once when servlate will be  created object also  created
+1) public void init (serveltConfig config) :: will be called by once when servlet will be  created object also  created
 2) public void service (serveltRequest req ,sreveletResponse res)
 3) public void destroy()

- these above method are life cycle method of servlet will be called by web service
+ these above methods are life cycle methods of servlet that will be called by web service
  =================================================================================
  4)public String getServletInfo()
  5) public ServletConfig getServletConfig()

- Life cycle of Servlet
+ The life cycle of Servlet
  =====================
- Life cycle of servelet is managed by web server .It has following 5 phases /states
+ The life cycle of the servelet is managed by the web server.
+It has the following 5 phases /states
- 1) Loading servelet : it is done only once before creating object
+ 1) Loading servelet: it is done only once before creating an object
- 2) Instantiating servlet:object of the class is created .It is done only once
+ 2) Instantiating servlet: an object of the class is created.
+It is done only once
- 3) Initializing servlet:Object is initialized .It is done only once
+ 3) Initializing servlet: The object is initialized.
+It is done only once
- 4) Invoking service method :It is done each time user send request
+ 4) Invoking service method: It is done each time a user sends a request
- 5) Destroying servlet:when object is destroyed .It is done only once
+ 5) Destroying servlet: when the object is destroyed.
+It is done only once

- Remember activities performed between contruction of the object and destruction of the object is called life cycle .
+ Remember activities performed between the construction of the object and the destruction of the object are called the life cycle.
 ===================================================================================================================

 Service() method
 ================
-Since this method is called by web server on each request of user, so request processing code should be written inside thjs method.We can override it by following way
+Since this method is called by the web server on each request of the user, so request processing code should be written inside this method.
+We can override it by following the way .........................................................
-1) By implemeting Servlet interface
+1) By implementing the Servlet interface.......................
-2) By inherting GenericServlet class: It is implememtion of servelet interface
+2) By inheriting GenericServlet class: It is an implementation of the servelet interface
-3)  By inheriting HttpServlet class: It is child  of GenericServelet Class
+3)  By inheriting HttpServlet class: It is a child  of GenericServelet Class

 1)first way
 public class DemoServerlet implements Servlet